A timing device that consists of a crystal and an oscillation circuit, providing an output waveform at a specific reference frequency.

-The frequency range from the nominal frequency over which the ouput frequency ofa VCXO under reference conditions can be changed by means of an exgternal DC control voltage, expressed in PPM.
+The frequency range from the nominal frequency over which the ouput frequency of a VCXO under reference conditions can be changed by means of an external DC control voltage, expressed in ppm.

 Defined as the % variation in output frequency versus control voltage from a best fit straight line.